-Note: You are currently viewing documentation for Moodle 1.9.
-Up-to-date documentation for the latest stable version is available here: Scales.
+Note: You are currently viewing documentation for Moodle 3.0.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Scales.

 - The Cool Scale - Not cool, Not very cool, Fairly cool, Cool, Very cool, The coolest thing ever!

 - (Valued as 0/5pts, 1/5pt, 2/5pts, 3/5pts, 4/5pts, and 5/5pts respectively in any normalized aggregation method)

 - (Valued as 1, 2, 3, 4, 5, and 6 respectively in the sum aggregation method)